- WBCA is a 501(c)(3) nonprofit organization.

 - WBCA offers approximately 900 high-quality art classes per year, all designed and taught by professional artists.

-- WBCA’s Ford Family Gallery hosts 6 to 8 premier exhibitions annually.
+- WBCA’s Ford Family Gallery hosts 8 premier exhibitions annually.

 - Exhibitions are accompanied by subject related learning opportunities, including classes, free demonstrations, and public lectures.